-As a fast, efficient, and easy to use program, the E-Verify successfully determines legal employment eligibility in a manner that employers can support.
+As a fast, efficient, and easy-to-use program, E-Verify successfully determines legal employment eligibility in a manner that employers can support.
 Most of them go through this process easily, but there are some issues that may arise if there is a mismatch of information, resulting in a Tentative Nonconfirmation Notice (TNC).

-If you and the employee in question act swiftly, a TNC may be just a small annoyance.
+If you and the employee in question act swiftly, a TNC can be just a small annoyance.

 On the other side, failure to take action can lead to serious consequences.

 What Is A Tentative Nonconfirmation?

 A TNC occurs when there is a mismatch of information recorded on your employee’s Form I-9 and the information in the government databases.

 E-Verify compares the information employees provide on Form I-9 and government records maintained by the Department of Homeland Security (DHS) and Social Security Administration (SSA).
 If the information matches, the employee receives an “Employment Authorized” response in E-Verify.
 However, if the information does not match government records, E-Verify will display a temporary case status that may require additional action.
 In these cases, E-Verify returns a TNC response.